What to wear, when to clap, what to do if you're late... all your questions answered!

-The Gin Joint at Searcys on Level 2 at the Barbican is open until 10.15pm Monday–Saturday and 10pm on Sundays, and there is usually one bar open on the foyer if you would like to stay for a drink afterwards.
+Osteria on Level 2 at the Barbican is open until 10.15pm Monday–Saturday, and there is usually one bar open on the foyer if you would like to stay for a drink afterwards.
 It depends on the individual concert at LSO St Luke's as to whether the Café is open after the concert.

 Where is good around the Barbican and LSO St Luke's to eat and drink?

 You can find some great restaurants and bars nearby, especially in the CityPoint tower near Moorgate tube station, and around Smithfield Market near Barbican tube station.
 Near LSO St Luke's there are some good restaurants on Old Street and Whitecross Street opposite the building.
 Not all are open at the weekend, so it's worth checking with individual restaurants beforehand.

 Do you record or video concerts, and can I buy a copy?